-A. Discipline may be preceded by counseling and assistance including warnings that are

-- verbal/informal and/or written/formal. - B. Counseling, assistance and warnings shall be conducted privately and in a manner that avoids embarrassing the employee.
+- A. Discipline may be preceded by counseling and assistance including warnings that are verbal/informal and/or written/formal. - B. When reasonable, counseling, assistance and warnings shall be conducted privately and in a manner that avoids embarrassing the employee.

 Section 5 - Reprimand